Explorer Belt

 The Explorer Belt is an award in many Scouting organisations which promotes adventure and self-reliance in an international context.

 While specific rules on the award vary from one organisation to another, it is generally for older members of the Scout Movement and requires a group of Scouts to travel and conduct a set of projects through which they investigate the history, geography, and society of a foreign country.

 In various countries

 Germany

-Within the Verband Christlicher Pfadfinderinnen und Pfadfinder the Explorerbelt Expedition is open to members from 17 to 24 years of age.
+Within the Verband Christlicher Pfadfinderinnen und Pfadfinder, the Explorer Belt Expedition is open to members from 16 to 24 years of age.

-Prior to the expedition there are two weekend-meetings for planning and preparation.
+Prior to the expedition, there are two weekend-meetings for planning and preparation.
 Each group/team consists of two people.

 Teams have to prepare a presentation, dealing with a subject in the country visited (cultural, historical, social...).

 On the expedition participants travel the foreign country in the teams for 14 days, dealing with their subject.
 Afterwards there is a camp of one week, together with all participants and instructors.

 The belts are awarded in a ceremony during the final meeting, after the expedition, usually a weekend.

+In 2024, the Explorer Belt Expedition took place in the Pyrenees in the border region of Spain and France.